-Dalhousie’s Industry Liaison and Innovation (ILI) Office has four key functions:
+Dalhousie’s Office of Commercialization and Industry Engagement (OCIE) has four key functions:

-The objective of the ILI Office is to mobilize available knowledge into active service to benefit society and maximize academic, economic, and financial impacts, and to share information, skills or discoveries so as broad a group of stakeholders as possible benefit from that earned knowledge and technology.
-ILI proactively works to support the university community to inform and advise researchers, support receptor capacity in the community at large, and lead the foster the growth of startup companies.
+The objective of OCIE is to mobilize available knowledge into active service to benefit society and maximize academic, economic, and financial impacts, and to share information, skills or discoveries so as broad a group of stakeholders as possible benefit from that earned knowledge and technology.
+OCIE proactively works to support the university community to inform and advise researchers, support receptor capacity in the community at large, and lead the foster the growth of startup companies.

 Springboard Atlantic Innovation Mobilization Program provides service to all Springboard Members to advise and advance knowledge transfer in any form and supports industry engagement.